 Giacomo di Thiene, counselor as ADSI President

 Nicolò Dubini, counselor

-She also participated in a training program dedicated to women board members of the aforementioned Italian organizations, promoted by Valore D (In The Boardroom) and directed by Egon Zehnder and the law offices of Linklaters.
+Francesca Moncada also participated in a training program dedicated to women board members of of listed companies, promoted by Valore D (In The Boardroom) and directed by Egon Zehnder and the international law offices of Linklaters.
 She is also an ambassador alliance member of the Design Foundation for Women and Crafts of Lisbon, an organisation aimed at strengthening and developing women-led artisanal centers, some of which are facing a serious risk of extinction, through the introduction of new design strategies.

 In 2006 Camilla Torna founded the graphic design studio ICASTIC, which specializes in visualizations.
 She is director of the MFA program in Communication Design at SACI College of Art and Design in Florence.
 Creator and curator of the Visualizing Time project, an online collection of images on the perception of the passing of time, which was featured in the interdisciplinary conference “Archetime” in New York and the book Infinite Instances curated by Olga Ast.

 A background of studies in Graphic Design and Art History at the University of Florence, and years of working experience in the United States, Austria and Italy in the field of visual identity and editorial activities, have led her to her current specialization as a strategic project manager for the development of metaphorical visualizations for companies, universities, cultural institutions, professional coaches and trainers.
 She also acts as a visualizer during meetings and conferences, a new key figure that creates a product and a process at the same time.